Information-theoretic lower bounds for distributed function computation: Single-cutset analysis

-Much of our analysis relies on so-called \textit{strong data processing inequalities} (SDPI's) for discrete channels (cf.~\cite{MR_SDPI} and references therein).
-A memoryless channel is specified by a triple $(\sX,\sY,K)$, where $\sX$ is the input alphabet, $\sY$ is the output alphabet, and $K = \big( K(y|x) \big)_{(x,y) \in \sX \times \sY}$ is the stochastic transition law.
+In Sec.~\ref{sec:ub_mi_SDPI}, we will upper-bound $I(Z; \wh Z_v|W_\cS)$ using so-called \textit{strong data processing inequalities} (SDPI's) for discrete channels (cf.~\cite{MR_SDPI} and references therein).
+Here we provide the necessary background.
+A discrete memoryless channel is specified by a triple $(\sX,\sY,K)$, where $\sX$ is the input alphabet, $\sY$ is the output alphabet, and $K = \big( K(y|x) \big)_{(x,y) \in \sX \times \sY}$ is the stochastic transition law.
 We say that the channel $(\sX,\sY,K)$ \textit{satisfies an SDPI at input distribution $\PP_X$ with constant $c\in[0,1)$} if $D(\QQ_Y \| \PP_Y) \le c D(\QQ_X \| \PP_X)$ for any other input distribution $\QQ_X$.
 Here $\PP_Y$ and $\QQ_Y$ denote the marginal distribution of the channel output when the input has distribution $\PP_X$ and $\QQ_X$, respectively.
 Define the SDPI constant of $K$ as

 The SDPI constants of some common discrete channels have closed form expressions.
 For example, for a binary symmetric channel (BSC) with crossover probability $p$, $\eta({\rm BSC}(p)) = (1-2p)^2$ \cite{Ahlswede_Gacs_hypercont}, and for a binary erasure channel (BEC) with erasure probability $p$, $\eta({\rm BEC}(p)) = 1-p$.
-It can be shown that $\eta(K)$ is also the maximum mutual information contraction ratio in a Markov chain $U \rightarrow X \rightarrow Y$ with $\PP_{Y|X} = K$ \cite{VA_SDPI,MR_SDPI}:
+It can be shown that $\eta(K)$ is also the maximum mutual information contraction ratio in a Markov chain $U \rightarrow X \rightarrow Y$ with $\PP_{Y|X} = K$ \cite{VA_SDPI}:

 (see \cite[App.~B]{PolWu_SDPI_avgP} for a proof of this formula in the setting of abstract alphabets).
 Consequently, for any such Markov chain,